basarat/algorithms/src/heap/README.md

     9     6
 ```

 Even though its nice to have a mental model of a heap as a `complete binary tree`, they are normally implemented as an array.
-An array provides very low memory overhead and the left and right nodes can be calculated quite easily.
+An array provides very low memory overhead and the left and right child nodes can be calculated quite easily.

 * Consider the simple array of indexes 0-13.
 * It can be *conceptualized* as a tree with indexes corresponding to items of the array.
-When we are done with the left and right nodes at a level, we start a new level, and consider the indexes as the left and right of items of the previous level.
+When we are done with the left and right nodes at a level, we start a new level, and consider these indexes as the left and right of items of the previous level.
 We stop whenever we run out of items in the array.
-* Given a node at index `n` lets, try and figure out a formula to find the index for its left child node.
-Always good to right down a few examples we can use to test our forumula.
-* The key realization for the formula is that an item at index n will essentially have n spaces on its left and one more to arrive at its left node.
-* So we arrive at `2n+1`.
-Our examples are all satisfied by this equation.
-* The right is simply one plus the left, so its `2n+2`.

-* We can also traverse a parent at any point by simply going back from our `left` and `right` formulas.
-* From `2n+1` you can see that `left` must be an odd number and `2n+2`  means right must be an even number.
-* So at a given index if its even, we use parentRight formula otherwise we use the parentLeft formula.

 ```
 [] = 0,1,2,3,4,5,6,7,8,9,10,11,12,13